-As we chugged ahead slowly, keeping the Jatinga river on our left for most part, lone houses looked down on us through packs of cloud.
+As we chugged ahead slowly, keeping the Jatinga river on our left, for the most part, lone houses looked down on us through packs of cloud.
 I have always wondered what makes people build houses at such places where just a trip to the civilization below and back would take a good part of the day.
 I understand the view from above will for sure be great but fail to convince myself that it’s the only reason to build a house up there.

 The deeper we went into the hills the more beautiful everything looked.
 Virgin and un-explored if I may say.
-Apart from the signs of civilization around the stations on this route, for the rest of the journey we are on our own.
+Apart from the signs of civilization around the stations on this route, for the rest of the journey, we are on our own.
 Just the greenery and a train chugging its way ahead.
 Through tunnels short and long, through bridges curvy and straight.
 The frequent sight of the now abandoned old line (the railway line) only adds to the charm.

-The fact that this new BG (broad-gauge) route is shorter than the old one and has significantly lesser number of tunnels was kind sad for me.
+The fact that this new BG (broad-gauge) route is shorter than the old one and has a significantly lesser number of tunnels was kinda sad for me.
 I love every minute in the hills and over time, I had developed a liking for tunnels so this was obvious.
 I just hoped the new route was as interesting and beautiful as the last one, if not more.
 Thankfully, I was not disappointed.

 Can’t wait to go back 🙂